SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/freetext-search/regenerating-freetext-index.md

 1. A message is displayed to the effect that it can take a long time to generate a new index and that users cannot access the freetext search function during this period.
 Click **OK**.
 A window opens showing the progress of the regeneration process.
 When this disappears, the new freetext index is ready.

 > [!NOTE]
 > To regenerate a freetext index you must belong to the **User level 0** role (or equivalent).
-On Oracle databases, you need to be the user who is the database owner.
+On Oracle databases, you must be the user who is the database owner.

 <!-- Referenced links -->
 [1]: adding-stopwords.md